k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ## Reference by Names Comparison

-The purpose of a **Reference by Names Comparison** plugin (which was called *Metadata Logical Reference* before V8.3) is to identify possible foreign key references between datasets based on matching the field names and to create the *refersTo* relations.
+The purpose of a **Reference by Names Comparison** plugin (formerly known as *Metadata Logical Reference*) is to identify possible foreign key references between datasets based on matching the field names and to create the *refersTo* relations.
 This plugin is useful in a case where a source doesn't have predefined foreign key constraints.
 Note that this plugin is inactive by default and if needed, it should be set to active.

 The matching algorithm works by comparing the field names of 2 datasets at a time.
 Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and addition of a table name in case the field name is 'ID'.
 For example, the following field names - customer.ID, CUSTOMER_ID and CustomerID - will be normalized to the same value - customerid.